ciscoheat/dcisniffer/README.md

 ## Ignoring properties

-If for some reason a context contains a public property that must adhere to a certain naming that conflicts with the Role naming, you can ignore it by tagging it with `@noDCIRole`:
+If for some reason a Context must contain a public property that must adhere to a certain naming that conflicts with the Role naming, you can ignore that property by tagging it with `@noDCIRole`.
+Having public properties on a Context is not recommended, since Contexts should be highly encapsulated in general.
+Data is a more likely candidate for properties (see the Tutorial below for more information).

 ```php
 /**